-Growing up as the only child and having few friends I had little social training.
+Growing up as the only child without many friends, I didn’t get much social training.
 I often asked myself “Why am I so weird?”.

 In this article, I’m going to talk about different ways of being weird, the difference between good and bad weird, and what people might mean when they say “you’re weird”.

-I’ll cover what to do about being a weird person to be able to connect better with people you like and get more out of life.
+I’ll cover what to do to connect better with people and get more out of life if you are a weird person.

 1. “Why am I so weird?” – The difference between “funny, quirky weird” and “creepy/strange weird”

 It can be hard to know if you’re actually weird.
-Sometimes, people mean it in a good way when they say it (fun, quirky weird), and when we’re ACTUALLY weird people don’t feel comfortable telling us.
+Sometimes, people mean it in a good way when they say it (fun, quirky weird).
+When we’re ACTUALLY weird people usually don’t feel comfortable telling us.

 This article will NOT be another “It’s okay to be weird because everyone is”-article.
 You’ve come here because you are bothered by being weird and you want to solve it.